 I’ll email flight recommendations/details after the cruise is confirmed.

 Frequently Asked Questions

 Is this trip still open?
 Are any spots left?
-Will you have a waiting list?
-How does your waitlist (text notification list) work?
+Will you have a waitlist?
+Is it first come, first serve.

 I’ll update this page if we run out of spots.
 I can’t answer “do you have spots left” emails because I receive registrations throughout the day.
 What’s available at noon, for example, may not be available at 1:00 pm.